 Tight on time but still want to see all five towns?
 Read on to find out how to make this possible with the one day Cinque Terre itinerary!

-On my recent visit to the Cinque Terre region, my friend and I stayed at the Ostello Tramonti just 2 kilometers outside of the villages in a town called Biassa for a total of two nights.
+On my recent visit to the Cinque Terre region, my friend and I stayed at the Ostello Tramonti just 2 kilometers outside of the villages, in a town called Biassa, for a total of two nights.
 This location allowed for us to get an early start in Riomaggiore, as well as enjoy the sunset in the villages without having to rush back to a far off larger city.
 This hostel is the ideal location for travelers on a budget!
-They offered a delicious, but small, breakfast for 3,50 euros, as well as very delicious dinner sets for approximately 10 euros a set.
+They offered a delicious, but small, breakfast for 3,50 euros, as well as very delicious dinner sets for approximately 10 euros.
 For the convenience of the guests, the hostel provides a shuttle to and from Riomaggiore (8:30-10 am and then again 8:30-10 pm) for 1 euro each way.

 A one day ticket (includes park entry fee, all trains and buses, wifi at stations) for the park costs 12 euros.
 If you are trying to do all the villages in one day then I recommend buying this pass as soon as you arrive in Riomaggiore in the morning.